 Fraser has considerable experience of judicial review claims and statutory appeals brought by highly-regulated businesses and professionals, particularly in the pensions, energy and health/life sciences sectors.
 He is a past Vice Chair of the Human Rights Lawyers Association and was until taking silk a member of the Attorney General’s Panel of Junior Counsel to the Crown (A Panel).

-He is recommended as a Leading Junior (Public & Administrative Law) in Chambers and Partners 2025 ("Fraser breaks it all down very simply for clients.
-His brain is amazing.
-He makes everything so simple and straightforward."), and has been ranked in that section for 7 years.
+He is recommended as a Leading Silk (Public & Administrative Law) in Chambers and Partners 2026 ("His intellect is second to none but, unusually, he communicates with huge clarity in a straightforward way."), and has been ranked in that section for 8 years.

 Cases